coecms/nci-intake-catalogue/README.md

     ...
 ```

-* `asset` section, here the `path` is added as an attribute column, all the others are automatically generated based on the DRS pattern.
+* `assets` section, here the `path` is added as an attribute column, all the others are automatically generated based on the DRS pattern.
 This is also where the attributes used to groupby and aggregate the data are defined.

 ```yaml
 assets: